allan-walpy/my-dev-guide/code_conventions.md

 `AV1130 Return an IEnumerable<T> or ICollection<T> instead of a concrete collection class`

-**recommendation**: you generally don't want callers to be able to change an internal collection, so don't return arrays, lists or other collection classes directly; instead, return an `IEnumerable<T>`, `ICollection<T>` or `IList<T>`;
+**recommended**: you generally don't want callers to be able to change an internal collection, so don't return arrays, lists or other collection classes directly; instead, return an `IEnumerable<T>`, `ICollection<T>` or `IList<T>`;